Minds and Machines

 Minds and Machines is a peer-reviewed academic journal covering artificial intelligence, philosophy, and cognitive science.

 The journal was established in 1991 with James Henry Fetzer as founding editor-in-chief.
 It was published by Kluwer Academic Publishers but was taken over by Springer in 2021 (Springer Science+Business Media).
-Affiliated with the Society for Machines and Mentality, a special interest group within the International Association for Computing and Philosophy.
+The journal affiliates with the Society for Machines and Mentality, a special interest group within the International Association for Computing and Philosophy.
 The current editor-in-chief is Mariarosaria Taddeo (University of Oxford).

 Editors

 Previous editors-in-chief of the journal have been James H. Fetzer (1991–2000), James H. Moor (2001–2010), and Gregory Wheeler (2011–2016).

 Abstracting and indexing

 The journal is abstracted and indexed by the following services:

 According to the Journal Citation Reports, the journal has a 2016 impact factor of 0.514.